Malaysian election pits former leader against elite protege

 The government has also pulled out all the stops to ensure it prevails.

 Opponents said electoral boundary changes rushed through parliament last month favor the National Front by shifting likely opposition voters into seats where the opposition already prevails.
+Malaysia's Human Rights Commission said the redrawing of boundaries was an "epic breach" of democracy.
 Rights groups said a recently passed law against "fake news" was intended to stifle criticism and debate.

 Peter Mumford, an analyst with Eurasia Group, a political risk consultancy for investors, said the credibility of Malaysia's institutions has been "torn to pieces" by Najib's election tactics.